jfy133/Hominid_Calculus_Microbiome_Evolution/README.md

 #### 12.3.1 MetaPhlAn2

-In prepraration for HUMANn2, we ran MetaPhlan2, running on the whole screening dataset.
+In preparation for HUMANn2, we ran MetaPhlan2, running on the whole screening dataset.

 ```bash